pdf2htmlEX/pdf2htmlEX/buildScripts/Readme.md

-   Following successful `buildInstallLocally`, `createImages` and `runTests`, this will automate the upload of the various artefacts to the `pdf2htmlEX` releases page, LaunchPad ppa and docker hub repository.
+   Following successful `buildInstallLocally`, `createImages` and `runTests`, this will automate the upload of the various artefacts to the `pdf2htmlEX` releases page, and docker hub repository.

    **Note** that this step requires the user to enter passwords for each of the respective services. *Most* users will not need (or be able) to